Igor-Shvab/ML/README.md

 ###### 02-ProcessDataset.py
 This script will create data frames (training, testing) with engineered features for classification approach.
 Feature engineering configurations will be loaded from 'feature_engineering.xml' file.

+There are four directories for each benchmark test.
+Each benchmark test has been carried out using three machine learning algorithms.
+Run each script to check the model performance in each approach.